Willamette Valley AVA

 • 2000s: Sub-AVAs established

-• Today: World-class Pinot Noir region
+• Today: Top Pinot Noir region

 The 1979 Tasting: Eyrie 1975 Pinot Noir placed third against top Burgundies; Drouhin demanded rematch (1980); Eyrie placed second.
 Burgundy noticed.